-The hunting zone for waterfowl is restricted and is described as: the length of the Black River west of the Bonito Creek and Black River confluence and the entire length of the Salt River forming the southern boundary of the reservation; the White River, extending from the Canyon Day Stockman Station to the Salt River; and all stock ponds located within Wildlife Management Units 4, 5, 6, and 7.
-Tanks located below the Mogollon Rim, within Wildlife Management Units 2 and 3, will be open to waterfowl hunting during the 2008-09 season.
+The hunting zone for waterfowl is restricted and is described as: The length of the Black River west of the Bonito Creek and Black River confluence and the entire length of the Salt River forming the southern boundary of the reservation; the White River, extending from the Canyon Day Stockman Station to the Salt River; and all stock ponds located within Wildlife Management Units 4, 5, 6, and 7.
+Tanks located below the Mogollon Rim, within Wildlife Management Units 2 and 3, will be open to waterfowl hunting during the 2009-10 season.
 The length of the Black River east of the Black River/Bonito Creek confluence is closed to waterfowl hunting.
-All other waters of the reservation would be closed to waterfowl hunting for the 2008-09 season.
+All other waters of the reservation would be closed to waterfowl hunting for the 2009-10

-For nontribal and tribal hunters, the Tribe proposes a continuous duck, coot, merganser, gallinule, and moorhen hunting season, with an opening date of October 14, 2008, and a closing date of January 28, 2009.
-The Tribe proposes a separate canvasback season, with an opening date of October 14, 2008, and a closing date of December 10, 2008.
-The Tribe proposes a daily duck (including mergansers) bag limit of seven, which may include no more than two redheads, one pintail, one canvasback (when open), and seven mallards (including no more than two hen mallards).
+For nontribal and Tribal hunters, the Tribe proposes a continuous duck, coot, merganser, gallinule, and moorhen hunting season, with an opening date of October 10, 2009, and a closing date of January 31, 2010.
+The Tribe proposes a separate scaup season, with an opening date of October 10, 2009, and a closing date of December 6, 2009.
+The Tribe proposes a daily duck (including mergansers) bag limit of seven, which may include no more than two redheads, one pintail, and seven mallards (including no more than two hen mallards).
+The season on canvasback is closed.
 The daily bag limit for coots, gallinules, and moorhens would be 25, singly or in the aggregate.
-For geese, the Tribe is proposing a season from October 14, 2008, through January 28, 2009.
+For geese, the Tribe is proposing a season from October 10, 2009, through January 31, 2010.
 Hunting would be limited to Canada geese, and the daily bag limit would be three.

-Season dates for band-tailed pigeons and mourning doves would run concurrently from September 1 through September 15, 2008, in Wildlife Management Unit 10 and all areas south of Y-70 in Wildlife Management Unit 7, only.
+Season dates for band-tailed pigeons and mourning doves would run concurrently from September 1 through September 15, 2009, in Wildlife Management Unit 10 and all areas south of Y-70 and Y-10 in Wildlife Management Unit 7, only.
 Proposed daily bag limits for band-tailed pigeons and mourning doves would be 3 and 10, respectively.

 Possession limits for the above species are twice the daily bag limits.
 Shooting hours would be from one-half hour before sunrise to sunset.
 There would be no open season for sandhill cranes, rails, and snipe on the White Mountain Apache lands under this proposal.
-A number of special regulations apply to tribal and nontribal hunters, which may be obtained from the White Mountain Apache Tribe Game and Fish Department.
-We propose to approve the regulations requested by the Tribe for the 2008-09 season.
+A number of special regulations apply to Tribal and nontribal hunters, which may be obtained from the White Mountain Apache Tribe Game and Fish Department.

+We propose to approve the regulations requested by the Tribe for the 2009-10 season.